 Disposal Site: A duly permitted sanitary landfill selected by Contractor.

 Dumpster: Metal receptacle designed to be lifted and emptied mechanically for use only at Commercial Units or Industrial Units.

+Excess Garbage, Waste or Rubbish: Anys garbage, waste, or rubbish placed outside of a polycart and not bearing a Pink Tag shall be deemed excess Garbage, Waste or Rubbish and will not be picked up.
+If a Residential Unit is found to have excessive trash on three (3) or more trash or recycling days in a six (6) month period, then the City has the authority to order an additional Polycart for that Residential Unit and add it corresponding Residential Unit customer account.

 Garbage: Solid Waste consisting of putrescible or animal and vegetable waste materials resulting from the handling, preparation, cooking, and consumption of food, including waste materials from markets, storage facilities, handling and sale of produce and other food products, and all Dead Animals of less than ten pounds (10 lbs.) in weight, except those slaughtered for human consumption.